Technology startup FORCIOT stretches to the next level with €4 million in funding19.2.2019

 Is automotive sector close to your business?

-The automotive cluster is one of the business ecosystems that Business Tampere is coordinating for companies operating in the Tampere region to help them to advance sales, find partnerships, business opportunities and cooperation possibilities inside and outside the cluster.
+The automotive cluster is one of the business ecosystems that Business Tampere is coordinating.
+The ecosystems are meant for companies operating in the Tampere region to help them to advance sales, find partnerships, business opportunities and cooperation possibilities inside and outside the cluster.
 If you are interested in engaging with the Tampere Automotive Cluster, please contact Senior Business Advisor Mr Oliver Hussey at Business Tampere, email@example.com.